Nothing feels worse than being on a trip you were so excited about to end up feeling terribly, terribly lonely.

 Normally I would brush that off.
-If I had been with someone else, we would have had a chuckle about their attitude and be done with it.
+If I had been with someone else, we would have had a chuckle about their attitude.

 But instead, I burst into tears and went back to my hotel.
 I was exhausted and clearly emotional.

-I didn’t want another day like that, not knowing what to do or how to fill my days.
+I didn’t want another day like that, not knowing what to do.

-I created a new plan, cramming it with activities like – sitting and enjoying a coffee at a local patisserie, taking the funicular up to a lookout with views over the city, time to wander and get lost in a different part of the city, eating a decadent lunch, climbing the tower at sunset and revisiting the Christmas Markets at night.
+I created a new plan, cramming it with activities.
+Small but meaningful things to do like enjoying a coffee at a local patisserie, taking the funicular up to a lookout to admire the views over the city, time to wander and get lost in a part of the city I didn’t know, eating a decadent lunch, climbing the tower at sunset and revisiting the Christmas Markets at night.

 I went back to basics.

-Travel for a while, and you get used to filling in your days, one thing can lead you to another.
-But if that is not working then go back to basics and plan everything, until you feel confident again.
+When you travel for a while you get used to filling your days, one thing can lead you to another.
+But if that is not working, then go back to basics and plan everything, until you feel confident again.

 3. Go Slow

-Do a lunch crawl – entrée at one place, main at another, dessert somewhere else and finish it off with a drink at another bar.
+Do a lunch crawl – entrée at one place, main at another, dessert somewhere else and finish it off with a drink at a different bar.

-Book accommodation close to the centre so you can pop back regularly to rest, drop off shopping, eat, nap, work or read.
+Book accommodation close to the city or town centre so you can pop back to your hotel to rest, drop off shopping, eat, nap, work or read.

 I find that impractical.
 I am not on the go all day at home, so why would I be when I am away.
-Exhaustion can quickly set in and will add to your feelings of isolation and loneliness.
+Exhaustion can set in quickly and will only exacerbate your feelings of isolation and loneliness.